micvet/micvet/README.md

 💼 QA intern at IBM

-❤️ I love working with data.
-Now I'm learning how to work with data on cloud plataforms!
+❤️ I love working with data and Software QA!

 :bulb: About my knowledge: